 But why does such a feature warrant a blog post?
 “Saving the file to disk periodically” isn’t exactly a groundbreaking innovation.
 But as it often happens, interesting challenges lie not in individual features, but the interaction between them.
 Figma’s central paradigm is being a browser-based, cloud-based, and realtime application.
-We’ve written about how we handle conflict resolution in multiplayer before.
-Now, in the process of examining autosave, we’ll see how how supporting multiplayer adds a lot of complexity to other features too.
+We’ve written A peek into the homegrown solution we built as the first design tool with live collaborative editing.

 The most intuitive way to save a document is how it has always been done: serialize the in-memory representation of the document as a backup file and write it to disk.
 Restoring lost changes is as simple as opening the backup.
 There’s not much room for things to go wrong in this approach.